 E. The charter school will not impose any other restriction prohibited under Minnesota Statutes, section 123B.37 due to unpaid student meal balances.
 The charter school will not limit a student’s participation in any school activities, graduation ceremonies, field trips, athletics, activity clubs, or other extracurricular activities or access to materials, technology, or other items provided to students due to an unpaid student meal balance.

+[NOTE: Schools that use a collection agency to collect unpaid school meals debt must address this in this policy.
+A new paragraph F. can be added to address the use of a collection agency.]

 V. COMMUNICATION OF POLICY